Peakboard/peakboard-templates.github.io/_extensions/DB2/cn.md

 title_text: DB2
 by: Peakboard
 description:
-  - This extension enables easy access to DB2 databases for the Peakboard designer.
+  - Connect IBM DB2 databases as a data source in Peakboard using this extension.
+You can also read the data from the DB2 database using SQL statements.
 lang: cn
 weight: 1000
 isDraft: true